 Trailer Inspection Requirements

 Certain trailers require an inspection prior to registration.
 If your trailer has a Gross Vehicle Weight (GVW) that is more than 7,500 pounds, an inspection is required.
 This includes trailers, semitrailers, boat trailers, pole trailers, mobile homes, and travel trailers.
 Note: Farm trailers displaying a farm license plate are not required to be inspected.
-If you are unsure about the gross vehicle weight of your trailer, check your registration receipt for the weight.
+If you are unsure about the GVW of your trailer, check your registration receipt for the weight.
 For more information about the specific inspection requirements, please visit the DPS website or contact your nearest DPS regional headquarters.

 Vehicles Exempt from Inspection Requirements